 - 4.3.1 Tarporley is an attractive village with an excellent range of services and facilities, making it a highly desirable residential location.
 The Cheshire West and Chester Local Plan (Part One) Strategic Policies, adopted 29 January 2015 identifies in Policy STRAT 8 Rural Area that Tarporley should accommodate growth of at least 300 dwellings over the Plan period 2010 2030.
 The Policy advises that development should be appropriate in scale and design to conserve each settlement's character and setting, and that residential development should be accommodated within or directly adjoining the key service centres.
 The levels shown reflect the role and function of the settlement as well as constraints.
 Paragraph 7.24 of the Cheshire West and Chester Local Plan (Part One) Strategic Policies, adopted 29 January 2015 supports Neighbourhood Plans bringing forward policies to meet the specific requirements and needs of a community. - 4.3.2 There is considerable pressure for new housing development in the village.
-Recent significant developments to have been granted full or outline planning permission since the commencement of the Cheshire West and Chester Local Plan (Part One) Strategic Policies, number 263 dwellings (as at July 2015) and include the following as shown in Figures 2 and 3 below on page 54 and in Appendix III.
-A further 5 dwellings with extant planning permission, granted prior to the Plan Period, have been built out and completed since the commencement of the Period.
-Assuming that all plots with planning permission are built out within the Plan Period (which is considered highly likely), this leaves a net housing requirement of at least 32 dwellings for Tarporley over the Plan Period (to 2030).
+Recent significant developments to have been granted full or outline planning permission since the commencement of the Cheshire West and Chester Local Plan (Part One) Strategic Policies, number 266 dwellings (as at July 2015) and include the following as shown in Figures 2 and 3 below.
+Assuming that all plots with planning permission are built out within the Plan Period (which is considered highly likely), this leaves a net housing requirement of at least 34 dwellings for Tarporley over the Plan Period (to 2030).